crusepartnership/aliases/README.md

 # Aliases
 ## What is this?
-This, my friends, is a bunch of useful shell aliases that help to speed up your development.
+This, my friends, is a bunch of useful shell aliases and scripts that help to speed up your development.

 ## Getting Started
 Let's install!